Code-Institute-Submissions/Shanbashir1-Play-Off_SeptResub/README.md

 + I understand my design will go through some changes as I go along, the design was created to give me some design feature and also a rough collection of the how the quiz game would be designed.
 + Balsamiq was useful in putting together some of the features and how large I wanted to design the game container.
 The Button were also placed onto the wireframe to get a feel of the layout, prior to designing.

-## Technology
+## Technology Used
 For my second project JavaScript I was able to use a wide range of programes to implement my design.
 A list of the technology features and programes used are listed below, with methods of use.
+### Languages Used

-+ HTML used to create the body structure and layout of the web page.
+1. **HTML** used to create the body structure and layout of the web page.
 The structure was designed using the coding language used for HTML.
-+ CSS used to create the design and style feature to make the web page colourful and eye cathching for the user.
+2.  **CSS** used to create the design and style feature to make the web page colourful and eye cathching for the user.
 The CSS was used in conjuction with the HTML structure.
-+ JavaScript was used to create functions and implement the game.
+3. **JavaScript** was used to create functions and implement the game.
 JavaScript is a programming language that is one of the coretechnologies of the world wide web Its is used alongside HTML and CSS.
 JavaScript was able to create the quiz structure so that the user is able to play the quiz game.
+### Hosting Service
-+ GITHUB was used to create, host and deploy the web design on to the platform.
+**GITHUB** was used to create, host and deploy the web design on to the platform.
 The benefit of github was to create repositories, branches, commits, and pull requests.
 Github was also a great way to share your design to mentors and other colleagues and tutors to help view your code and seek further input and support.
+### IDE
-+ GITPOD Gitpod allows you to define your project's configuration in code so you can launch a prebuilt development environment with one click.(Source Google) Gitpod was used to code all my HTML and CSS coding.
+**GITPOD** allows you to define your project's configuration in code so you can launch a prebuilt development environment with one click.(Source Google) Gitpod was used to code all my HTML and CSS coding.

+### Others
 + Font Awesome Font Awesome was used to select icons to make the images relate to the headers.
 Font awesome added a attractive image to my page.
 + Balsamiq This was used to create the wireframes during the design phase of the project, initally my design was made on a notepad, until balsamiq was mentioned for use.
 + Google Fonts - This app was used to select the LATO and PT Serif fonts, however mid way into the project i decided to use Arial and Sans Serif though out the project.
 + Am I Responsive, this was used in order to see responsive design throughout the process and view different responsive designs.
 + JSFiddle - https://jsfiddle.net A very useful software, I was able to test my code as I was trying to make my JS work.
 I could then upload it on to my main IDE.
++ Stack overflow - for help with issues.
++ W3Schools - assits with coding issues.

 ## Testing - HTML AND CSS Testing